Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields: extension of the effective Hamiltonian

+One possibility to obtain a smaller bandgap from the Hamiltonian reconstruction based on HSG is to add electron-hole Coulomb attraction.
 In the presence of strong Coulomb interaction, it has been shown that the electron-hole acceleration times in the recollision processes in HSG can be shorter than those in the absence of electron-hole attraction~\cite{freudenstein2022attosecond}.
 Consider the analytic model of the electron-hole propagator given in Eq.~(\ref{EQ:propagator_analytic}).
-If the acceleration time $\tau^{\nu}_n$ is effectively reduced, then the extracted bandgap $E_{\rm g, E-LH}$ is expected to be smaller in order to maintain the same value of the propagator ratio ${\varsigma}^{\rm E-HH}_n/{\varsigma}^{\rm E-LH}_n$, according to Eq.~(\ref{EQ:propagator_ratio_analytic}).
-Incorporating Coulomb interaction in Hamiltonian reconstruction will be a topic of future work.
+If the acceleration time $\tau^{\nu}_n$ is effectively reduced, then the extracted bandgap $E_{\rm g, E-LH}$ will be smaller in order to maintain the same value of the propagator ratio ${\varsigma}^{\rm E-HH}_n/{\varsigma}^{\rm E-LH}_n$, according to Eq.~(\ref{EQ:propagator_ratio_analytic}).
+Incorporating Coulomb interaction into the Hamiltonian reconstruction will be a topic of future work.